Small objects in the eye

 Photo of a man cycling

-There are plenty of situations where small objects can easily enter your eye – for instance, while riding a bike, gardening or playing on the beach.
-If an object gets into your eye it can damage the surface of the cornea.
-This is known as “” or “corneal erosion.”
-It's not always visible.
+There are plenty of situations where small objects can easily get in your eye – while riding a bike, gardening or playing on the beach, for instance.
+If something gets in your eye, it may injure the cornea (the clear part on the front of your eye).
+A scratch on the surface of the is known as “” or “corneal erosion.”

 Symptoms